AI news generator for broadcast-ready videos | HeyGen

 Apply ready-made newsroom layouts, lower thirds, tickers, and headline overlays using our free AI news tools.
 Templates keep every story on-brand while you tweak colour and text quickly.

 Auto-translate scripts, recreate voiceovers, and generate accurate captions for each language.
-HeyGen preserves scene timing so translated versions stay ready for broadcast.
+HeyGen preserves scene timing so translated versions stay broadcast-ready.

 See how businesses like yours scale content creation and drive growth with the most innovative image-to-video platform on the market.